nearform/the-fastify-workshop/slides.md

 <div class="dense">

 - Pino provides a child logger to each route which includes the request id, enabling the developer to group log outputs under the request that generated them
-- We also have an option called `prettyPrint` which will output the logs in a more human readable form.
+- By using transports we can also send logs for further processing, for example the `pino-pretty` transport will output the logs in a more human readable form.
 Note that this option should only be used during development.
 - Options like this improve understandability for developers, making it easier to develop.

 </div>